isomerpages/moe-stmargaretpri/_school-information/School Rules & Expectations.md

 *   Students are to be seated and well behaved at all times on the school bus.
 *   Students are to keep their seat belts on during the whole journey.

+**Pedestrian Crossing**

+* Be alert and check for safety when walking in public areas and crossing the pedestrian crossings.
+* Always do the kerb drill and obey all traffic signals and signs.

 ### CONDUCT